Azure/bellhop/docs/scaler/modules/README.md

 2) Create new .psm1 PowerShell Module
     - Named: `function.psm1`
-    - This module will contain all of the logic to scale the new resource type, including the Azure PowerShell call to resize the rarget resource.
+    - This module will contain all of the logic to scale the new resource type, including the Azure PowerShell call to resize the rarget resource
-    - Developed to accept the message format sent to the `autoscale` storage queue.
+    - Developed to accept the message format sent to the `autoscale` storage queue
         - Scale Direction + Azure Resource Graph Query results
-    - The scaler modules should all follow a similar format and be designed to accept the same common parameters.
+    - The scaler modules should all follow a similar format and be designed to accept the same common parameters
         - **Sample-scaler module psm1 can be found in the [development](./development/sample-scaler/) folder in the GitHub repo**
         - **Example scaler logic walkthrough in section below**

-3) **TODO: DOCUMENT PROCESS TO UPDATE SCALER FUNCTION CONTAINER IMAGE**
+3) Build and Push new Scaler Function container version.
+    - Build new version via Dockerfile in `./functions/scaler/Dockerfile`
+    - Push new version to Docker Hub Repo
+    - _**NEED STEP BY STEP INSTRUCTIONS FOR HOW TO ACCOMPLISH THIS**_
-    - _Current process is being updated and documented_
+    - _**Current process is being updated and documented**_

 4) Create new `servicename.md` page to document how to use the new scaler.
     - Create this file in the `./docs/scaler/modules/` folder